Kangmo/nlesp/README.md

 ## Add a friend.
 ## Create a group of users.
 ## Send a message to a specific user.
-## Send message to a group of users.
+## Send a message to a group of users.

 # TODO
 ## OAuth, Single sign on